Care Quality Commission: Operations

 After the Grenfell Tower fire in June 2017 letters were sent to around 17,000 care homes, hospitals and hospices requesting that they review fire safety processes, paying particular attention to the safety of service users who were more vulnerable due to mobility issues or learning disabilities.

 In March 2018 the Public Accounts Committee reported that although the regulator had "improved significantly" there was "no room for complacency" in the organisation which had "persistent weaknesses and looming challenges".
 Whilst there had been improvements in the timeliness of hospital inspection reports since 2015, only 25% of reports on hospitals where less than 3 services were inspected were published within the target of 50 days.
 It was intended that 90% of reports should meet the target.
 The PAC also noted that GPs had felt burdened by the CQC's regulation practices.
-In response David Behan stated that he accepted the committee's recommendations and did not underestimate the task at hand.
+In response Behan stated that he accepted the committee's recommendations and did not underestimate the task at hand.

-In July 2018 the CQC stated that 96 safeguarding concerns had not been passed on to local authorities over the last 12 months.
+In July 2018, the CQC stated that 96 safeguarding concerns had not been passed on to local authorities over the last 12 months.
 Andrea Sutcliffe, acting chief executive of the CQC said that an urgent review was carried out when the issue was discovered and it was found that "none of these referrals contained information about immediate risk of severe harm to people".
 Sutcliffe apologised for the error and said an independent investigation "will assist us in ensuring we improve our systems to avoid something like this happening again".

 In October 2018 CQC's Chief Executive Ian Trenholm stated that he wanted to make the information held by the organisation more widely available to the public and that he also intended to make CQC an easier organisation to do business with and a better place to work.
 A chief digital officer was to be appointed as part of this process.
 In January 2019 it was announced that Mark Sutton would take on the role of chief digital officer from April 2019.